 On the more technical side, a registered domain allows search engines to collect and clearly assign content, links, and SEO signals to your site.
-Plus, you have the opportunity to include industry-related keywords in your domain name which will give you a leg up on ranking high.
+Plus, you have the opportunity to include industry-related keywords in your domain name which will give you a leg up on ranking high, So, keyword research should be considered when selecting a domain name.
 When it comes to shoppers, they are far more likely to trust a site with its own domain due to legitimacy.

 You can buy and register a custom domain name easily through Shopify.

 Another bonus tip is to disable password protection if you have it on your store.
 You’ll need to do this in order to submit your sitemap - more on that later.

 Set up search engine tools

 To get the most out of SEO, there are a number of tools that you will need to have at hand.